The Asian counties are projected to see 5.5% GDP growth in 2019:

-The construction industry in India, China, Vietnam, Indonesia and other South East Asian countries is thriving and appears to be on a sustained growth cycle for the next two to three years, the GDP forecast for these countries ranges between 5.5% and 7%.
-There will continue to be numerous construction bidding opportunities in 2019 and beyond.
+The construction industry in India, China, Vietnam, Malaysia, Indonesia and other South East Asian countries is thriving and appears to be on a sustained growth cycle for the next two to three years.
+The GDP forecast for these countries ranges between 5.5% and 7%, there will continue to be numerous construction bidding opportunities in 2019 and beyond.

-India will continue to be the leader of the Asian economies in 2019.
-China appears to be slowing down and the potential trade war with the US is a fight it cannot win, a compromise must be reached with the US.
-Foreign investment is pouring into India as major US, European and Japanese companies recognize India as a future major growth country, look for this trend to continue in the 4th Q of 2018 and well into 2019 and beyond.
+India will continue to be the leader of the Asian economies in 2019, China appears to be slowing down and the potential trade war with the US is a fight it cannot win, a compromise must be reached with the US.
+Foreign investment is pouring into India as major US, European and Japanese companies recognize India as a future major growth country, look for this trend to continue in 2019 and beyond.

 China and South Korea’s share of global construction will continue to expand in the next two or three years as these two countries EPC firms pursue Infrastructure, Energy, Oil & Gas projects around the world.

-The Indonesia construction sector is performing especially well in and around Jakarta, GDP is forecast to grow in the 5.2% to 5.7% in 2019.
-Vietnam and Singapore are all expected to see decent growth in the 3.8% to 5.7% range in 2019.
+The Indonesian construction sector is performing especially well in and around Jakarta, GDP is forecast to grow in the 4.8% to 5.3% in 2019.
+Vietnam and Singapore are all expected to see decent growth in the 4% to 6% range in 2019.
 Malaysia’s construction sector will continue to thrive in 2019, some large office buildings, shopping malls, hotels, roads, oil and gas facilities together with rail facilities are driving this growth.

 China and South Korea’s share of global construction will continue to expand in the next two or three years as these two countries EPC firms aggressively pursue Infrastructure, Energy, Oil & Gas projects around the world.